yaplas/subscribe-me/README.md

 );

 // dispatch notification to console log
-// this subscribe is the rxjs Observable subscribe mejthod notifications.subscribe(console.log);
+// this subscribe is the rxjs Observable subscribe method notifications.subscribe(console.log);

 // you can unsubscribe from the event using the subscription id